 You can point a toy dog or a 3D virtual dog at your grannie's room light switch and write a rule to make it jump when the light's turned on.
 All without central services and multiple app logins and learning several different ways of doing the same thing.

 Anything you can think of to do with your digital stuff, and how it depends on other's stuff, is within your grasp.
 Everything's visible and watchable at the end of a link or chain of links and everything you create is under your control and can be animated with simple rules.
-There are no limits to the ways we can link up, watch, control and animate our own objects within these networks of smart devices.
+There are no limits to the ways we can link up, watch, control and animate our own objects within these networks of objects hosted by smart and mobile devices.

 Contact me and/or subscribe to my blog and/or follow me on Twitter.